History of Iran: Abbasid period and autonomous Iranian dynasties

 The Saffarid dynasty in 900 AD.

 Map of the Iranian dynasties in the mid 10th-century.

 The Abbasid army consisted primarily of Khorasanians and was led by Abu Muslim.
 It contained both Iranian and Arab elements, and the Abbasids enjoyed both Iranian and Arab support.
 The Abbasids overthrew the Umayyads in 750.
 According to Amir Arjomand, the Abbasid Revolution essentially marked the end of the Arab empire and the beginning of a more inclusive, multi-ethnic state in the Middle East.
 One of the first changes the Abbasids made after taking power from the Umayyads was to move the empire's capital to Iraq.
 The latter region was influenced by Persian history and culture, and moving the capital was part of the Persian mawali demand for Arab influence in the empire.
 The city of Baghdad was constructed on the Tigris River, in 762, to serve as the Abbasid capital.

 The Abbasids established the position of vizier like Barmakids in their administration, which was the equivalent of a "vice-caliph", or second-in-command.
 Eventually, this change meant that many caliphs under the Abbasids ended up in a much more ceremonial role than ever before, with the vizier in real power.
 A new Persian bureaucracy began to replace the old Arab aristocracy, and the entire administration reflected these changes, demonstrating that the new dynasty was different in many ways from the Umayyads.

 By the 9th century, Abbasid control began to wane as regional leaders sprang up in the far corners of the empire to challenge the central authority of the Abbasid caliphate.
 The Abbasid caliphs began enlisting mamluks, Turkic-speaking warriors, who had been moving out of Central Asia into Transoxiana as slave warriors as early as the 9th century.
 Shortly thereafter the real power of the Abbasid caliphs began to wane; eventually, they became religious figureheads while the warrior slaves ruled.

-Babak Khorramdin was the leader of the Khurramīyah movement.
-A devout Zoroastrian, he led the Persian freedom movement against oppressive Arab rule.